Obesity and Weight Loss Resource Center

 Staying at a healthy weight or losing weight requires a combination of regular exercise, healthy eating with portion and calorie control, and drinking low calorie fluids such as water.

-A physician may decide that a weight loss medication may be an appropriate aid in some treatment plans.
-A patient and their physician may instead decide that surgical weight loss, such as gastric bypass surgery, is the appropriate action, based upon weight and current health risks.
+You and your physician may decide that a weight loss medication is an appropriate tool in some treatment plans.
+Surgical weight loss, such as gastric bypass surgery, may also be the appropriate action, based upon weight and current health risks.

-Excess weight is a recognized risk factor for many health problems including:
+Excess weight is a recognized risk factor for many health problems.
+Complications can include:

 - Type 2 diabetes